EMODnet/esas2obis/README.md

     ├── processed          : Darwin Core output of mapping script GENERATED └── processed_sample   : Darwin Core sample output of mapping script for git comparison GENERATED
 ```

-## Installation

-1. Clone this repository to your computer
-2. Open the RStudio project file
-3. Open the `dwc_mapping.Rmd` [R Markdown file](https://rmarkdown.rstudio.com/) in RStudio
-4. Click `Run > Run All` to generate the processed data

 ## License